Rapptz/discord.py/docs/ext/commands/commands.rst

 Following are **not supported** by hybrid commands:

 - Variadic arguments
-- Nested command groups more than one
+- Group commands with a depth greater than 1.
+- Most :class:`typing.Union` types.
+    - Unions of channel types are allowed
+    - Unions of user types are allowed
-- Many :class:`~typing.Union` types
+    - Unions of user types with roles are allowed

 Apart from that, All other features such as converters, checks, autocomplete, flags etc. are supported on hybrid commands.